Our Home Warranty Review Methodology

 Customer Support Channels

 Phone support is the typical way to contact a home warranty company.
-Though we did award points for this option, we also awarded points if multiple support channels were offered, including email or chat, which is a rare feature.
+Though we did award points for this option, we also gave points if multiple support channels were offered, including email or chat, which is a rare feature.

 Online Quote Tool Available